-He proceeded to measure the length, swingweight, and frequency of
+He proceeded to measure the length, swingweight, and

-contoured sole (keel, central rail), mid- to oversize, shallow
+namely: contoured sole (keel, central rail), mid- to oversize, shallow

 face.
-He offered to order heads he did not have in stock, to let me
+He offered to order heads he did not have in stock, to let me see

-and play just like my driver, and all that for less than what a single TA 855 fairway
+like my driver, and all that for less than what a single TA 855 fairway

 wood would have cost me.